-The data and summarised reports are held on the Public Services Board website which is available to the public
+The data and summarised reports are held on the Public Services Board website which is available to the public set of evidence that has been gathered by a range of public and community organisations over a period of time.

 Details of people who shared a protected characteristic are not well developed in some of the datasets and this is acknowledged.
 This is why the consultation plan has been developed to specifically test the proposals with groups where we have limited data and insight.